sugarlabs/www-v2/src/constants/MarkdownFiles/posts/2025-11-21-adding-raspberrypi-steps.md

 ## Try it out

-The guide of installing suger on raspberrypi is available on respberry page. https://www.sugarlabs.org/raspberry
+The guide of installing suger on Raspberrypi is available on Raspberry page. https://www.sugarlabs.org/raspberry

 ![Logocards for switching between guides](/assets/Images/logocard.webp)